hemkan/MotorEase/README.md

 - This project uses a GloVe embedding for textual similarities.
 However, GloVe embedding files are large and difficult to host on GitHub.
 Therefore, we have created a sampleGlove.txt file within the docker container to act as a dummy GloVe model in place of a real one.
 This text file is formatted the exact same way as a Glove model is normally formatted.

+<ins> Running the Image with Local Build: </ins>

+- With these instructions you will be able to run the Docker Image locally and propagate your changes to the Docker Container automatically.

+- This build uses the: glove.6B.100d from ```https://github.com/stanfordnlp/GloVe?tab=readme-ov-file#download-pre-trained-word-vectors```so please download the glove embedding here if you would like to use the same model.
+  - Other models can be used and to use those models please change MotorEase.py in the Code directory with the model you would like to use.
+  - This model was chosen becasue it simulated the same results as the original Docker Image.

+- Run ```docker build -t motorease Code``` to build the image

+- Run ```docker run -it --rm -v $(pwd)/Data:/data -v $(pwd)/Code:/code -v $(pwd)/Output:/output --env DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix motorease``` to run a container of the image.
+Mounting the code directory allows developers to have their changes propagated to docker container automatically.

+- Run ```docker run -it --rm -v $(pwd)/Data:/data -v $(pwd)/Code:/code -v $(pwd)/Output:/output --env DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix motorease /bin/bash``` to enter a container of the image without running the command to start to program.

+- Run ```docker rmi motorease``` to clean up the image

+- Note: Depending on the Glove embedding used, you may need over 64 GB of ram
+  - Docker image can easily be over 10 GB
+  - When the codes failed, all the memory is still there, meaning, every time you run a 10 GB big model and fail, you have 10 GB allocated ram not released

+- Note: The compilation is slow even with a 8-core CPU.
+So, you may experience a long delay when it comes to both running and building the program.

 <ins>Running the Image: </ins>

-- In order to run the image on the container, run this command ``` docker run -it --rm -v $(pwd)/container_files:/container_files itsarunkv/motorease-arm /bin/bash ``` (be sure to use the correct "and" or "arm" image name in this command).
+- In order to run the image on the container, run this command ``` docker run -it --rm -v $(pwd)/container_files:/container_files itsarunkv/motorease-arm /bin/bash ``` (be sure to use the correct "amd" or "arm" image name in this command).

 - This command will allow you to enter the container and use it as a terminal.
 This will allow you to run ```wget``` commands to download data to the container and modify any existing data within.

 - In order to run the project, navigate to the ```Code``` directory and run ``` python3 MotorEase.py ```.
 The python script will run and will take the data from the Data folder and the GloVe embeddings from the sampleGlove.txt file.
 The program will run and notify the user at every stage.
 Finally, the logs will show that an accessibility report has been generated, and can be viewed.
 They can be viewed in the AccessibilityReport.txt file.

+- Or, simply run ```docker run -it --rm -v $(pwd)/container_files:/container_files itsarunkv/motorease-arm``` to run it in the docker.

 <ins>Reproducing Full Paper Results:</ins>